databrickslabs/remorph/README_RECON.md

 # Remorph Reconciliation

-Remorph Reconciliation is a tool that helps to reconcile the data post data migration or during the data migration
+Remorph Reconciliation is a library that helps to reconcile the data, post data migration or during the data migration
 between the source system and databricks system.It supports multiple types of reconciliation depending upon the user
-requirements and data in the source system.It makes the migration work simpler by removing the complex part of validating
-the data from one system to another.
+requirements and data in the source system.It makes the migration process simpler by removing the complex part of validating the data from one system to another and enabling the team with more insights on the data migrated.

 ## Installation